Chapter 47

 PAUL

-Before we read about the circumstances surrounding Jesus’ call for Paul to become one of His disciples let us first go over the following brief
+Before we read about the circumstances surrounding Jesus’ call for Paul to become one of His disciples, let review the following brief

 Background

-The Bible teaches us that Paul, who is sometimes referred to as Saul, was extremely well educated in the Old Testament Scriptures.
-He also lived his life in strict accordance with the law, which is as a Pharisee.
-To see this let us read an excerpt from his defense to King Agrippa as to why he was preaching and teaching about Jesus.
-The passage of interest is in,
+The Bible teaches us that Paul (his Roman name), who is sometimes referred to in Hebrew as Saul, was extremely well educated in the Old Testament Scriptures.
+He also lived his life as a Pharisee, in strict accordance with the law.
+To see this, let us read an excerpt from his defense to King Agrippa as to why he was preaching and teaching about Jesus.

 Acts 26:4-5